 As the group coordinator and manager, the aim of the CEO is to take the hassle out of your travels and to help you have the best trip possible.
 While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.
 They will also offer suggestions for things to do and to see, recommend great local eating venues and introduce you to our local friends.

 We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

 Eating is a big part of traveling.
 Travelling with G Adventures you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is cheap.
 Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other’s company.
 There is no obligation to do this though.
 Your CEO will be able to suggest favourite restaurants during your trip.
 On truck trips in Africa, aboard the M/S Expedition or our Galapagos yachts, while trekking in remote regions etc. food is included, plentiful and made of fresh local ingredients.
 The above information applies to G Adventures group trips.
 For Independent trips please check the itinerary for details of meals included.
 For all trips please refer to the meals included and budget information for included meals and meal budgets.

-Private vehicle, walking, train, boat, plane.
+Private vehicle, plane, walking, boat.

 About our Transportation